 - Check Point protection is oriented to Windows endpoint PCs.
-Not all software blades are available for OS X, and it doesn't offer protection for specialized servers, such as Microsoft Exchange, SharePoint or Lotus Notes.
+Not all software blades are available for OS X, and Check Point doesn't offer protection for specialized servers, such as Microsoft Exchange, SharePoint or Lotus Notes.

 - Although its agent will run in VMs, Check Point has no specific optimization for virtualized environments.

-Eset has built a substantial installed base in EMEA, particularly in Eastern Europe, and it has a rapidly growing small or midsize business (SMB) presence in North America.
-Its Completeness of Vision score benefits from good malware effectiveness in a lightweight client, but it still suffers from weak enterprise management capabilities and lack of investment in market-leading features, such as data protection or more holistic security state assessments.
+Eset has built a substantial installed base in EMEA, particularly in Eastern Europe, and it has a rapidly growing SMB presence in North America.
+Its Completeness of Vision score benefits from good malware effectiveness in a lightweight client, but it still suffers from weak enterprise management capabilities and lack of investment in market-leading features, such as application control and virtualization support.
 Eset is a good shortlist option for organizations seeking an effective, lightweight anti-malware solution.

 - The flagship enterprise product, Eset Endpoint Security, includes integrated anti-malware, anti-spam, HIPS, device control, Web content filtering and a personal firewall in a single-agent footprint.
 Installation can be tailored to specific needs by selecting only the modules that are desired.

-- The vendor supports a broad range of Windows clients and servers, including Exchange, Lotus Notes/Domino, Linux, and Novell NetWare and Dell storage servers; mobile devices (Windows Mobile, Android and Symbian); and Apple OS X and Linux desktop platforms.
-In December 2012, the vendor launched Eset Endpoint Security for Android phones and tablets.
+- The vendor supports a broad range of Windows clients and servers, including Exchange, Lotus Notes/Domino, Linux, and Novell NetWare and Dell storage servers; mobile devices (Windows Mobile, Android); and Apple OS X and Linux desktop platforms.

 - Eset doesn't yet offer application control.